 By public transportation

 From Vienna Hauptbahnhof (= Main Train Station) you can take S3 or S4 line directly to Leobendorf-Burg Kreuzenstein Bahnhof which will take around 45 minutes.
 Then you continue on foot for 35-45 minutes via Stockerauer Strasse and Kreuzensteiner Strasse.
+If you take public transportation, get this pass that will get you free rides on all trams, busses and metro plus discounts on Vienna attractions.

 You can take a train from either Bratislava Hlavna Stanica (= Main Train Station) or Petrzalka Train Station to Vienna Hauptbahnhof.
 From Vienna Hauptbahnhof you continue by lines S3 or S4 directly to Leobendorf-Burg Kreuzenstein Bahnhof.
 The whole route takes around 2.5 hours.
 Then you continue on foot for 35-45 minutes via Stockerauer Strasse and Kreuzensteiner Strasse.
 Going by car you save one hour of travel time in each direction.